Annals of Physics

 Licensed CC-BY-NC-ND at the request of the publisher.

 Norsen, Travis, "Weak Measurement and Bohmian Conditional Wave Functions" (2014).
-Faculty Publications.
-Paper 21.
+Physics: Faculty Publications, Smith College, Northampton, MA.